roc-streaming/roc-toolkit/docs/sphinx/internals/pipelines.rst

 Pipeline tasks
 ==============

 Pipeline configuration is done via task-based interface.
 When you want to change pipeline layout or options, you create a task and ask pipeline to schedule it.
-The task will be then executed on pipeline thread after processing next frame.
+The task will be then executed on pipeline thread, usually before processing next frame.

 This approach have two important advantages: